Nimule Airport

 Nimule Airport is a small civilian and military airport serving the town of Nimule and surrounding communities, in South Sudan.

 Location

-Nimule Airport (IATA: n/a, ICAO: HSNM) is located in Magwi County in Imatong State, in the town of Nimule, near the International border with Uganda.
+Nimule Airport (IATA: n/a, ICAO: HSNM) is located in Magwi County in Eastern Equatoria, in the town of Nimule, near the International border with Uganda.
 The airport is located approximately 4 km southeast of the central business district of Nimule in Nimule National Park.

 This location lies approximately 150 km, by air, southeast of Juba International Airport, South Sudan's largest airport.
 The geographic coordinates of this airport are: 3° 35' 52.80"N, 32° 5' 24.00"E (Latitude: 3.5980; Longitude: 32.0900).
 Nimule Airport is situated 680 m above sea level.
 The airport has a single unpaved runway, 1188m. in length.